• RollUpEurope

 Why is this important?

-Since late 2022, we have witnessed a substantial influx of capital into the rollup space, with strong support from venture capitalists (e.g., Threecolts and Unaric), as well as private equity firms and their “alumni” (Everfield, Tiugo).
+Since late 2022, we have witnessed a substantial influx of capital into the rollup space, with strong support from venture capitalists (e.g., Threecolts, Aries, Unaric), as well as private equity firms and their “alumni” (Everfield, Confirma, Abingdon).
 Sometimes both (Abingdon Software).
-Considering that the investment horizons of many of these investors are set at 3-4 years, it is valuable to examine recent exit precedents in rollup exits.
+Considering that the investment horizons of many of these investors are set at 3-5 years, it is valuable to examine recent exit precedents in rollup exits.

-Today, we turn our attention to Therapy Brands, a practice management Vertical Market Software rollup that garnered attention when it was acquired by KKR for $1.25B in May 2021.
+Today, we turn our attention to Therapy Brands, a rollup of behavioural health Practice Management Software (PMS) providers that garnered attention after being acquired by KKR for $1.25B in May 2021.

 A Nigerian immigrant’s journey to the American dream